Can I Sell My House With A Heloc In Florida banner Tampa

 How Does a HELOC Affect My Home Sale?

-• Mortgage and Equity: If the sale price exceeds both mortgage and HELOC balances, you retain the remaining equity.
+• Mortgage and Equity: If the sale price exceeds both the mortgage and HELOC balances, you retain the remaining equity.

 • Lien on Title: The HELOC lien must be cleared for a clean title transfer to the buyer.